joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 > > This is what we are making in this lab!

 In this lab, you'll combine everything you've learned so far.

-In doing so, we are going to make a full-stack web application.
+In doing so, you are going to make a full-stack web application.
 By the end of this session, you'll add a web front-end to our university of discourse database.
 You'll be able to display a list of students and update the course they are on.

 #### An important point

 You should note, most of you won't finish this lab in the session.
 That's ok.
 You'll have plenty of time to finish the application in your own time.

 **Following this lab, I'll release a video that will walk you through the solution.**